Proposed MVP Southgate through Rockingham and Alamance counties

 Join in the Opposition to Mountain Valley Pipeline Southgate

-Haw River Assembly is holding community meetings in the areas where Mountain Valley Pipeline Extension will go through – from Reidsville to Graham (see map above).
-To date, we have held meetings in Burlington, Wentworth, Town of Haw River and Graham.
+Haw River Assembly, Sierra Club and Good Stewards of Rockingham are organizing community meetings and have made presentation to elected officials in the areas where Mountain Valley Pipeline Extension will go through – from Reidsville to Graham (see map above).
+To date, we have held meetings and presentations in Burlington, Wentworth, Swepsonville, Town of Haw River, Reidsville, Graham, Green Level and with the Alamance County Commissioners.

 To find out about future meetings, and to receive updates on information and organizing to oppose the Mountain Valley Pipeline Southgate extension sign up for our email alerts.